 The collaborative aims to:

-• Ensure that well-being and mental-health strategies are inclusive and culturally responsive.
+- Ensure that well-being and mental-health strategies are accessible and available to meet diverse needs.

 The vice president for student life, provost, vice president for research, and chief human resources officer serve as sponsors for the collaborative.